 Countries

-When people attend places like a zoo, they often want collectables so they can bring their experience home and allow visitors to take with them a memento of their visit, ultimately to encourage an opportunity for a return visit, or to promote the locale to other tourists as a form of word-of-mouth marketing.
+When people attend places like a zoo, they often want collectibles so they can bring their experience home and allow visitors to take with them a memento of their visit, ultimately encouraging an opportunity for a return visit, or promoting the locale to other tourists as a form of word-of-mouth marketing.

 I went with a geometric style to represent San Francisco's artsy part since it has a lot of design agencies and also it's a very well-known city in the art & design industry.
 In terms of colors, I decided to go with using a particular shade of red called "Golden Gate Bridge" to again represent the city itself.
 Lastly, I used "Chinese Rocks" as the main typeface for logos in order to match the style.
 In fact, this typeface is commonly used among zoos, for example, Atlanta Zoo uses it.

-Creating collectible cups was a way to help visitors to be able to bring their experience home, and they are useful in an individual's everyday life.
+Creating collectible cups was a way to help visitors to be able to bring their experience home, and they're useful in an individual's everyday life.
 Also, it is also a reminder of the time they had at the Zoo and keeps them coming back.

 I chose to create signs because when at the zoo you need direction material such as a map or signs to better assist people in finding their way around the zoo.
-Initially, with my branding, I wanted to create a world for the visitors to enter into.
+Initially, with my branding, I wanted to create a world for visitors to enter.
 The signage keeps them in that world because all opportunities for creativity and design are utilized.

 The wristbands were created because when entering a park or zoo, it shows that you have paid for your entrance and this also allows for an individual to have a day pass meaning, they can exit and enter the zoo multiple times throughout the paid day.